 Population data

-Section boundary data travel distance matrix
+Electoral section travel distance data matrix

 In order for DistrictBuilder to perform queries and calculations using the polygon boundaries, the data must have boundaries that all match up.
 When we implemented the prototype in November 2012, we found that the polygons had spaces between them as well as overlaps and we needed to do a fair amount of additional work to make them work.